Negative Electronic Friction and Non-Markovianity in Nonequilibrium Quantum Systems

 where we have included a single classical vibrational DoF with mass $m$ and conjugate position and momentum $(x,p)$ for simplicity.

 Although there are multiple approaches to enforcing weak nonadiabaticity, Eq.\eqref{eq: non-Markovian Langevin quasistationary limit} has been derived via a timescale separation between fast electronic and slow vibrational DoFs, specifically in the quasi-stationary limit where two-time functions become functions of time differences only.
 Consequently, $-\partial_{x}U_{\text{vib}}$ and $F^{\text{ad}}_{\text{el}}(x)$ represent the unperturbed vibrational force and the adiabatic contribution to the mean electronic force, respectively.
 Meanwhile, nonadiabatic effects are included through the electronic friction (EF) coefficient, $\gamma(x,t-\tau)$, and the zero-mean Gaussian stochastic force, $f(t)$, with correlation function $\langle f(t)f(\tau) \rangle = D(x(t),t-\tau)$.
+Here, $x(t)$ refers to the current vibrational coordinate.

 In most practical applications, Eq.\eqref{eq: non-Markovian Langevin quasistationary limit} is only solved in the Markovian limit \cite{HeadGordon1995,Maurer2016,Rudge2023,Rudge2024,Dou2015d,Dou2016a,Maeck2024},